Cover bild

 With daily publication of one article, monthly API costs typically remain below €15.
 Breakdown: GPT-4o-mini for Agent 2 (evaluation) is barely measurable – about €0.001 per article.
 Tavily for research costs €0.003–0.01 per request.
 Claude for writing costs about €0.03–0.08 per article.
 AI image generation with Flux-2-Flex costs about €0.003–0.05 per image.
 The biggest cost driver is article writing with Claude – but even here, 30 articles per month remains well below €3.

-3 Umsetzung in n8n
+3 Implementation in n8n

 Tanja: “Before we build the agents, we need the foundation.
 The database.”